Windows

 Summary

 Canceling a stuck print job is simple.
 You can reach the queue through the taskbar icon or the Windows Settings menu.
-Clearing these stuck files keeps your printer running smoothly and prevents long wait times.
-If a job refuses to go away, wait a few seconds or use the command line tools provided above to reset the system.
+If a job refuses to go away, use the command line to restart the Print Spooler service.
+Keeping your queue clear ensures your printer runs smoothly.

-How do I cancel a print job in Windows 11?
+How do I cancel a print job from a network printer?

 Was this guide helpful?